arydotme/knee-osteoarthritis/README.md

 # knee-osteoarthritis
 This model builded with CNN algorithm and VGG16.
 And the classification of severity based on the Kallgren and Laurance method

+And for the installation you can follow the instructions in below